Alatus is a proposed new primary school in Melbourne, Australia specialising in gifted learning.

 Alatus plans to commence its first classes in Term 1, 2020.
 This is subject to Alatus receiving registration as an Independent School by the VRQA (Victorian Registration and Qualifications Authority) in 2019.

 We are presently looking for suitable premises in the suburbs of Melbourne, Australia.
-Our goal is to have our initial premises within the grounds of an established “host” school and we are currently in active discussions with a potential host school that meets our priorities.
-Whilst certainly promising, there is much for us still to work through together in-order to reach agreement - which we aim to do by 31 July 2019.
+Our goal is to have our initial premises within the grounds of an established “host” school and we are currently in advanced negotiations with a wonderful potential host school that meets our priorities.
+We aim to reach contractual agreement by 30 August 2019 and to sign in September 2019 - and then open Applications for Enrolment.

 We recognise how important it is to parents who are considering Alatus for their child to understand where the School will be located!
 It is important to us too and we obviously can’t open applications for enrolment until we all know.
-We will thus provide a further update here, in our Newsletter, to those who have expressed interest, and on social media, in July 2019.
+We will continue to provide further updates here, in our Newsletter, to those who have expressed interest, and on social media.

 Subject to registration, Alatus will charge fees as an Independent School.

 We need to secure our premises before we can finalise our fees.
-Per above, we are aiming to secure our premises by 31 July 2019 and would expect to finalise our fees on the same date and disclose them as part of the Enrolment process.
+Per above, we are aiming to agree our premises in August 2019, secure them in September 2019 and expect to finalise our fees on the same date - and disclose them as part of the Enrolment process.
 There are a number of factors to be considered but we are mindful of accessibility and are striving for our fees to be in the mid to upper-mid range of all Independent Schools in Victoria.